-For years, security concerns have been the leading reason why organizations hesitated to adopt cloud services.
+For years, security concerns have been the leading reason why organizations hesitated to adopt cloud services, which has also driven CASB adoption.
 However, a recent survey of 200 IT security professionals revealed that despite security concerns, only 35.0% of respondents thought that cloud-based systems are, as a general rule, less secure than their on-premises counterparts.
 64.9% believed that the cloud is either as secure or more secure than on-premises software.
 Much of this trust can be attributed to the efforts leading cloud service providers like Salesforce have put towards securing their customers’ data and providing robust features that are required by enterprises.

 Before getting into the 17 best practices security experts recommend for making the most of Salesforce’s built-in security, let’s first take a look at what Salesforce offers for security.